-French escargot is a signature dish consisting of cooked snails and is usually served as an appetizer.
+French escargot is a signature dish of cooked snails and is usually served as an appetizer.
 It is typically seasoned with garlic, parsley, and other herbs.
-This is one of the best French dishes to try during a visit to this amazing country.
+This is one of the best French dishes to try while visiting this fantastic country.

 23. Foie gras